InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 who meet the defined criteria in terms of quality and scope.
-And TCs should avoid rewriting a contributors code to make it “fit” as much as possible, even if it means spend way more time supporting the contributors in a PR compared Doing it themselves.
-TCs take a long term perspective and understand that this kind of support is an investment both in the longevity of the community and the speed, at which it will move forward.
+And TCs should avoid rewriting a contributors code to make it “fit” as much as possible, even if it means spend way more time supporting the contributors in a PR compared to doing it themselves.
+TCs take a long term perspective and understand that this kind of support is an investment both in the longevity of the community and the speed at which it will move forward.

-Coming back to the projects scope: sometimes requirements or limitations for the software being developed are not elicited up front but rather discovered during Development.
-TCs are also responsible for making sure these are captured and documented for both the POs and the contributors.
+Coming back to project scope: sometimes requirements or limitations for the software being developed are not elicited up front but rather discovered during development.
+TCs are also responsible for making sure these findings are captured and documented for both the POs and the contributors.

-The TCs purview with respect to quality goes beyond PRs, though.
-TCs think about quality on a strategic level and ensure the longevity of the SW being built.
+The TCs purview with respect to quality goes beyond pull requests, though.
+TCs think about quality on a strategic level and ensure the longevity of the software being built.
 That entails code oriented responsibilities from ensuring cleanliness of the code to maintaining conceptual integrity of the overall software.
 It also entails more management oriented tasks such as making sure that the community is given sufficient time to refactor their software or move a release date in favor of quality improvements, if the community deems that necessary.
 The effectiveness of the TC is strongly related to code health.
-Absent the latter, the TC will have to spend much their valuable time validating and documenting workarounds for bugs or a fragile architecture and will not have enough time to spend on onboarding and mentoring Contributors.
+Absent the latter, the TC will have to spend much of their valuable time validating and documenting workarounds for bugs or a fragile architecture and will not have enough time to spend on onboarding and mentoring contributors.

-Summing up.
-Ensuring product quality is a key responsibility of TCs.
-They set quality standards and lead by example, they participate in pull request and help contributors with their contributions to meet the quality standards and they take responsibility for the long term health of the software.
+In conclusion, ensuring product quality is a key responsibility of TCs.
+They set quality standards and lead by example.
+They participate in pull requests and help contributors with their contributions to meet the quality standards.
+They also take responsibility for the long term health of the software.

-(hide slide)

 ## Keeping The Community Healthy